-Table 7-6: acPEMAlarm
+Table 7-5: acPEMAlarm

 Alarm acPEMAlarm acPEMAlarm OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.3 1.3.6.1.4.1.5003.9.10.1.21.2.0.31 Description Sent when a fault occurs in one module is missing.
 Sent when a fault occurs in one of the Power Entry Modules (PEM) modules or a PEM module is missing.
-Default Severity Major Major Source Varbind Text hassis#0/PemCard# <m>, where</m> hassis#0/PemCard# <m>, where m is the power entry module's (PEM) slot number</m> Event Type equipmentAlarm equipmentAlarm Probable Cause underlyingResourceUnavailable • Alarm Severity Condition <text></text> Corrective Action Major The device is operating in HA (High Availability) mode and one of the PEMs is not detected.
-(High Availability) mode and one missing" and inserted in the chassis 2.
-If the PEM is present and inserted correctly yet the alarm remains, contact your AudioCodes Sales representative.
+Default Severity Major Source Varbind Text hassis#0/PemCard# <m>, where</m> e m is the power entry module's (PEM) slot number Event Type equipmentAlarm equipmentAlarm Probable Cause underlyingResourceUnavailable ; Alarm Severity Condition <text></text> Corrective Action Major The device is operating in HA (High Availability) mode and one of the PEMs is not detected.
+"PEM card is missing" 1.
+Make sure the PEM is present and inserted in the chassis correctly.
+2. If the PEM is present and inserted correctly yet the alarm remains, contact your AudioCodes Sales representative.